 |Annual Fee||$0 first year, then $95||$0 first year, then $95||$450||$0 first year, then $50|

 The Citi / AAdvantage Platinum Select card and Barclays AAdvantage Aviator Red card are very similar.
 Both are World Elite MasterCards, and both offer free checked bag for up to five passengers on the same reservation.
 They also offer Group 1 priority boarding, a 10 percent mile refund for all redemptions, and a 25 percent discount on in-flight purchases.
 The main difference between the two is that the $95 annual fee is not waived for the first year with the Red Aviator card.
-It does, however, come with a slightly bigger, 40,000 miles sign-up bonus.
+The Citi / AAdvantage Platinum Select card also comes with 60,000 miles sign-up bonus.